 The state grants summary is a comprehensive list of the SARE grants that have been awarded in Alaska.
 See Alaska's SARE Projects.

-Open Grant Programs
+Our Grant Programs

 If you have questions about Western SARE and funding opportunities that this website doesn’t answer, you can contact your state coordinator.
 They can help answer questions specifically about SARE grants and your potential research and education project, but not general questions or provide answers on how to fund land purchases or capital equipment.